nogibjj/yayun_project01/README.md

-# Assimilating databricks and query a table from a diabetes datasets
+# Assimilate databricks to query a table from a diabetes datasets in databricks
 Hi, welcome to my github repo.
 Here, I demonstrate how to connect to databricks and how to query a table related to diabetes in my databricks database easily.

 It is worth mentioning that these code also allow users to directly query the databricks database with SQL queries.